AlexJMercer/Vehicle-and-Pedestrian-Counter/README.md

 ## LICENSE:
 >
 > This project is licensed under the GNU General Public License Version 3 - see the [LICENSE](./LICENSE) file for details.
+>
+> Additionally, this project uses the YOLOv8 model, which is licensed under the AGPL-3.0 license.
+>
+> Also, this project uses the Supervision library, which is licensed under the MIT license.
+This makes the Supervision part of the code fully open source and freely usable in your own projects.